cinema

 Anri Sala

-Each year, a committee selects the films in competition with an approach that is as open as possible to the diversity of practices and creators, whether they are filmmakers, visual artists, or multidisciplinary artists.
+Each year, a committee selects the films in competition, adopting an approach that is as open as possible to the diversity of practices and authors, whether they be filmmakers, visual artists or visual performers.
+For the 2025 edition of the festival, the selection committee is made up of Lili Hinstin, Clément Postec, Nicolas Raffin and Valentine Umansky.

-Lili Hinstin is a film programmer and artistic director.
-She was in charge of cinema at the Villa Medici from 2005 to 2009, a programmer for the Cinéma du Réel festival from 2010 to 2013, and then served as artistic director of the Belfort Film Festival (2013–2018) and the Locarno International Film Festival (2018–2020).
-She is currently Director of Programming at the Biarritz Film Festival – Nouvelles Vagues.
-She has been a member of the selection and organization committee of the Villa Medici Film Festival since 2021.
+Lili Hinstin is a festival programmer and artistic director.
+In charge of cinema at Villa Médicis between 2005 and 2009, she was programmer for the Cinéma du Réel festival from 2010 to 2013, then artistic director of the Belfort Film Festival (2013-2018) and the Locarno International Film Festival (2018-2020).
+She is currently Program Director of the Biarritz Film Festival – Nouvelles Vagues.
+She has been a member of the selection and organization committee of the Villa Médicis Film Festival since 2021.

-Clément Postec is an artistic director, exhibition curator, and filmmaker.
-A graduate of the Sorbonne Nouvelle University, the Institute of Political Studies of Strasbourg, and Sciences Po (SPEAP), he has been involved for over ten years in developing projects at the intersection of cinema and contemporary art, as well as in launching cultural spaces and organizations.
+Clément Postec is artistic director, curator and filmmaker.
+A graduate of Université Sorbonne Nouvelle, Institut d’Études Politiques de Strasbourg and Sciences Po (SPEAP), he has been involved for over ten years in the development of projects at the crossroads of cinema and contemporary art, and in the deployment of cultural venues and organizations.

-Valentine Umansky is a curator at Tate Modern in London, after having worked with several institutions dedicated to the visual arts.
-Between 2015 and 2020, she held positions in the United States at the International Center of Photography, the Museum of Modern Art, and the Contemporary Arts Center in Cincinnati.
-She is also a curator and writer.
+Valentine Umansky is curator at Tate Modern in London, having previously worked for several institutions dedicated to the visual arts.
+Between 2015 and 2020, she held positions in the United States at the International Center of Photography, the Museum of Modern Art and the Contemporary Arts Center in Cincinnati.
+She is also a curator and author.

-Lili Hinstin, Director of Programming of the Biarritz Film Festival – Nouvelles Vagues
+Lili Hinstin, Programming Director, Biarritz Film Festival – Nouvelles Vagues

-Mathilde Henrot, Programmer and Founder of Festival Scope Pro
+Mathilde Henrot, programmer and founder of the Scope Pro Festival

 Sam Stourdzé, Director of the French Academy in Rome – Villa Medici